acquitelol/gluta/README.md

  • Lastly, Please note that the Preview in the program is just a *representation* and is not the actual Rich Presence, it was recreated with HTML + CSS as a vizualisation of the Rich Presence.

-Made with **<3** by *acquite#0001* with help from *eeradaa#3643*!
+(Here is a short video showing how to get it to work quickly incase you are stuck with something: https://bit.ly/gluta-setup) Made with **<3** by *acquite#0001* with help from *eeradaa#3643*!